tezos/tezos/docs/whitedoc/michelson.rst

     the amount versed by the seller via a CDADDR the argument via a CAR

-The contract returns a unit value, and we assume that it is created with the minimum amount, set to ``(Tez "1.00")``.

 The complete source ``forward.tz`` is:

 ::